Kentucky Department for Libraries and Archives

 Friends of the Library Groups and Library Foundations

-As governmental entities, libraries are 170(c)(1) tax-exempt entities.
+As governmental entities, libraries are generally 170(c)(1) tax-exempt entities.
 With this status, donations to the library may offer tax advantages to the donor.
-As a governmental entity, a library cannot itself have a 501(c)(3) status.
 Many libraries, rather than be directly involved in fundraising events, are supported by a local Friends of the Library Group or Library Foundation.
-Such groups, usually with 501(c)( 3) status, maintain their own funds and use them to assist the library.
+Such groups, usually with 501(c)(3) status, maintain their own funds and use them to assist the library.
 Some grants require a 501(c)(3) tax-exempt status; having a Friends Group spearheading grant applications can be quite beneficial.

 Friends Groups or Foundations should be organized as a completely separate entity from the library.
-Otherwise, they will be subject to the same laws and regulations as the library.
-In order to avoid violation of any state or federal laws on soliciting charitable donations, before starting a major fundraising campaign or establishing a Friends of the Library Group or Library Foundation, the library board should consult an attorney to determine the proper procedure.
+Otherwise, they may be subject to the same laws and regulations as the library.
+To avoid violation of any state or federal laws on soliciting charitable donations, the library board should consult an attorney before starting a major fundraising campaign or establishing a Friends of the Library Group or Library Foundation.

 Friends of the Library Groups

-Friends of the Library Groups (aka Friends Groups) are non-profit charitable groups formed to support libraries in their communities.
-Individuals who join the Friends of the Library Group are interested in providing support for the programs and services of their local public library .
-They are volunteers working with the library —staff and trustees —to provide grassroots support .
-A Friends Group is limited only by imagination of the members and by the charge under which the group operates.
+Friends of the Library Groups are non-profit charitable groups formed to support libraries in their communities.
+Individuals who join the Friends of the Library Group are interested in providing support for the programs and services of their local public library.
+They are volunteers working with the library —staff and trustees —to provide grassroots support.
+A Friends Group is limited only by the imagination of the members and by the charge under which the group operates.

-Some of the most commonly cited benefits for the library (and the community) include:
+The most commonly cited benefits for the library and community include:

 • Increasing appreciation for library personnel and services